achliopa/udemy_HyperledgerFabric/readme.md

 	* Network administrator: Manage the application.
 Create new participants & Id
 	* Accounting department participant: Credit member accounts with reward points.
 Run reports on reward points
 	* Rewards Participant: Query the reward points.
 Transfer their reward points to other partners.
 Redeem their reward points for Acme Airline payments

+# Course 2 - Tutorial: Set up Multi Org Hyperledger Fabric Network

+## Section 1 - Introduction

+### Lecture 2 - Pre-Requisites for the course

+* Basic Understanding of HL Fabric components
+* Comforable with Bash scripting
+* Dev machine (8gb ram)
+* Fabric Workbench installation
+	* Directly on Host (Ubuntu 16.0.4 LTS)
+	* On VM (Ubuntu VM)
+* Better use VM (portability)

+## Section 2 - Case Study & Fabric Workbench Setup

+### Lecture 5 - Say Hello to Acme Airline

+* ACME Airlines built several BNapps on Hyperledger Fabric.
+* Developers used single org dev environment
+* Pilot was lauched and well received.
+* Good news:
+	* A consortium of airlines was formed on exploring BNapps and blockchain potential (ACME AIRlines & Budger AIR)
+* Bad news:
+	* a lot of audience not convinced (pilot on dev env. can it scale on real world?)
+* Our Task:
+	* Prove that ACME DLT apps will work on a real distributed cloud setup
+	* setup a demo to show how apps will work on a multi-org & multi-machine fabric structure
+* Our decision: Use HL Fabric Workbench to setup the Fabric on the Cloud

+### Lecture 6 - Fabric Workbench Overview

+* Fabric Workbench
+	* a collection of task automation scripts
+	* configurations files for various components
+	* utilities and tools
+	* ready to use fabric setups (single | multi | cloud)
+* Created by tutor to help students accelarate learning & experimentation
+	* To learn about HL Architecture components
+	* Test out & experiments with the configurations & code
+	* Design fabric infrastracture for your PoC/Apps
+	* Adress challenges with Composer Apps
+* If we have setup Fabric using the official tutorial (we have done it in Course 1) we have done it with docker setup. this is the default way to start with fabric
+* Docker hides a lot of underlying details on binaries and configuration that we have to understand to setup fabric infra on our own
+* With workbench we will work directly with native components instead of docker images
+* We will use shell scripts for common tasks automation
+* Workbench provides ready-to-use configurations
+* To use the Workbench we must be experienced with the Fabric dev environment
+* Workbench
+	* does not have components for chaincode development
+	* does not create production ready infrastructure setup
+	* no support for config updates to the network

+### Lecture 7 - Setup Visual Studio Code

+* set auto save: file => autho save
+* install extensions: vagrant, go, yaml support, docker

+### Lecture 8 - Hypervisor, Virtualization & Vagrant

+* we use vm setup of Oracle VMbox + Vagrant
+* Virtualization is software simulation of the physical hw
+* On physical machine sits hypervisor and on it the VMs
+* Our hypervisor of choice is Oracle VirtualBox. alternatives are:
+	* VMware vmsphere
+	* Windows hyper-v
+	* Redhat enterprise virtualization
+	* kvm
+	* xenserver
+* we have it
+* Vagrant a cli tool for managing vms. we have it
+* varant reads the vagrant file (config) => creates a vm using hypervisor => a new vm is created

+### Lecture 10 - Fabric workbench Project Setup

+* we have dowloaded the Project repo 'HLF-Workbench-v1.4-01' in /courseRepo
+* repository updated when new versions come. reinstallation of tools might be needed. code changes happen
+* in the repo (where vagrantfile is) we run `vagrant up` and to login we run `vagrant ssh`
+* in vm we will install
+	* docker
+	* fabric binaries
+	* ca server
+* we will install them using scripts in /vagrant/setup
+	* `cd vagrant/setup`
+	* `chmod 755 *.sh`
+	* install docker on vm `sudo ./docker.sh` => logout => login => check installation `docker version`
+	* install fabric binaries `sudo ./fabric-setup.sh`
+	* check successful installation of orderer `orderer version` and peer `peer version`
+	* install fabric ca server binary `sudo ./caserver-setup.sh` and check ca server and client  version `fabric-ca-server version` and `fabric-ca-client version`

+### Lecture 11 - Fabric Workbench Walk through

+*